AG-Econ/EconofCrimeoverTimeSpace/README.md

 3. I have renamed the variable Postcode district to Postcodedistrict for convenience.
 The only 2 columns of interest here for us are Location and Postcodedistrict.

 **Datafile 5:** postcode_outcodes.csv - this is for the latitude and longitude mapping from postcode districts.
-I downloaded the Outcode Area Postcodes csv from https://www.freemaptools.com/download-uk-postcode-lat-lng.htm and just adjust the name from '-' to '_'.
+I downloaded the Outcode Area Postcodes csv from https://www.freemaptools.com/download-uk-postcode-lat-lng.htm and just adjusted the name with '-' to '_'.

 **Session 1:**